Windows CMD Commands: Mastering the Command Prompt

 mountvol C:\ /l CMD output

-The output shows the GUID for the volume, which is a unique unchanging identifier.
+The output shows the Globally Unique Identifier (GUID) for the volume, which uniquely identifies the volume.

-The move command is a CMD shell command for moving files from one location to another.
+The move command transfers files or directories from one location to another.
 The syntax for the command is:

 The source and destination are either a folder or a file.
 The move command renames a file if the source and destination locations are the same but have different file names.